smarekp/NeonAnarchyChummer/README.md

 - Restart Chummer and enable the Neon Anarchy sourcebook under `Tools > Options > Character Options`.
 - Restart Chummer again and you're ready to go!

-### If you just want to update the Neon Anarchy Dataset
+### If you just want to update the Neon Anarchy Dataset:

 - Download the latest [Neon Anarchy Dataset](https://github.com/smarekp/NeonAnarchyChummer/releases) release.
 - Drag and drop the `customdata` folder into Chummer's install directory.